belyakov-am/langton-ant/README.md

 3. Randomly colour square; for each ant's launch record the moment of entering a highway, ant's trajectory beyond the square that leads to this highway.
 Collect statistics for various initial grids.

 ## Collecting statistics
-For tracking ant's trajectories outside the square
+For tracking ant's trajectories outside the square script saved the picture of ant's path each time, when ant came back to square after going beyond square.

+The square with size 3x3 was analyzed and ant was launched 2.5 * 10^5 times.

+## Notes to pictures below
+0 - white colour, 1 - blue colour, 2 - lilac colour